YaWK/changeCSS/README.md

 Because sometimes you just want to change a few things in a css file, but you don't want to go through the whole file and change it manually.
 This is where changeCSS comes in handy.
 It's a tool to make your life easier.

 Yet this is just an example.
-The codebase of this project will grow as functionallity and features expands over time.
+The codebase of this project will grow as functionality and features expands over time.
-Right now, this is just a test-case-scenario.
-You can use this example with your own css file to play around and see how it works.

 <h2>Demo</h2>
 Just clone the repository, upload it to your favourite webserver and open index.php in your browser.
-Please consider: this is work in progress.
-The class is not finished yet.
-It's just a test case scenario.
-The class will be finished as time goes by.

 <h2>How to use the class?</h2>